Institutional Review Board

 - Expedited Protocols are 15 days

-Please note that processing times will be slower during the summer, and that the IRB is closed during all CSU holidays or breaks.
+Processing times will be slower during the summer, and the IRB is closed during holidays and breaks.
+For a list of upcoming closures, visit the IRB Scheduled Meetings page.